FAQ

 Absolutely not.

-So long as the SS United States is afloat, we are committed to exploring, and exhausting, any possible avenue to prevent the vessel from being lost to history.
+As long as the SS United States is afloat, the coalition remains committed to exploring, and exhausting, all possible possibilities to prevent the vessel from being lost to history.

 • Where will the SS United States be moored if saved?